linna/csrf-guard/README.md

 the token doesn't affect the storage used.

 ## HMAC-based token
-HMAC-based CSRF token is a value that is computed by applying an HMAC function to some data and a secret key that is only known from the server.
+HMAC-based CSRF token is a token that is computed by applying an HMAC function to some data and a secret key that is only known from the server.
 The implementation in this library uses php `hash_hmac` with the `sha3-384` algorithm.
 This type of token deosn't require local storage and it has an expire time.